10-Month-Old Nap Schedule: Sample Schedule, Wake Windows & Tips

 At 10 months, your baby is likely on a solid 2-nap routine — but you may start noticing nap 2 resistance.
 This doesn't necessarily mean it's time to drop to 1 nap.
 Most babies aren't developmentally ready for that until 14–18 months.
 The goal now is maintaining 2 naps while adjusting wake windows as needed.

-How Much Sleep Does a 10 Months Need?
+How Much Sleep Does a 10-Month-Old Need?

 💡 10 Months Sleep at a Glance